axel-lord/spel-katalog/lua_api.md

 ### `dbg(Any..) -> Any..`
 Debug print and return all passed values.

+## `print(String)`
+Print given string.
+Should be used for printing to make sure output is captured correctly.

 ### `loadYaml(path: String)`
 Load yaml at path into a lua value.